Best Drivers for Beginners and High Handicappers

 It is undoubtedly one of the most forgiving drivers currently on the market.
 Whilst not being absolutely the longest you should find more than your fair share of fairways with this club.

 The loft on this driver is adjustable ± 1.5º and you are also able to adjust the lie up to 3° flatter.
 This should allow you to tweak the driver to suit your swing.

 I think the only negative is the price.
-I’m afraid that the price of clubs, in general, has gone stratospheric the last few years.
-If you want to buy a driver from any of the big-name manufacturers then you are going to be looking around $400- $500.
+I’m afraid that the price of clubs, in general, has gone stratospheric in the last few years.
+If you want to buy a driver from any of the big-name manufacturers then you are going to be looking at around $400- $500.
 Even used versions of the same club are commanding 80% or even more!

 With the adjustability available on this club and Pings build quality you should at least be fairly safe in the knowledge that the club should last you a good while.

 TaylorMade SIM2 Max (and SIM2 Max D)

 The SIM2 Max and Max D drivers Have 5% bigger faces than the equivalent Sim drivers that they replaced.
 This gives beginners and high handicappers a little more room for error even over those forgiving clubs.
 Indeed TaylorMade has managed to improve the MOI by 15% when compared with the SIM range.
 This should reduce the amount of distance you lose on off-center hits.

 If you currently play with a slice then you might want to consider the D version which has more weight concentrated in the heel area in an effort to straighten out that left-to-right flight.
 However, don’t be fooled into thinking that your banana balls are suddenly going to find the middle of the fairway!
 The effect is more subtle than that.